contino/kubernetes-best-practices/general/README.md

 generate rules used to filter traffic based on specific app characteristics.
 In addition, these tools should provide:
 - Automated container networking surfaces (both inbound ports and process port bindings)
 - Detection of traffic flows both between containers and other network entities
-- Detection of network anomalies (e.g.: unexpected traffic flows, port scanning, outbound access to potentially risky destination)
+- Detection of network anomalies (e.g.,: unexpected traffic flows, port scanning, outbound access to potentially risky destination)

 Insecure Container Runtime Configurations – Use tools/processes to continuously assess and automatically enforce